 Thanksgiving is my favorite holiday.
 It’s complete with good food and good bad food (meaning, some is nutritious, some is downright bad for us, but I love it).
 It’s without the pressures that we’ve come to know around celebrating Christmas.
 I twinge a bit when I hear myself pronounce that Thanksgiving wins over Christmas.
 Under my breath I give Jesus a quick apology, and pray he understands where I’m coming from.
 In the same breath I can say that Jesus’ birth is my favorite birthday, so I hope that makes up for my sentiments about Christmas.

 If you know me well, you might know that my list of frustrations is probably as long as my list of things for which I’m grateful.
 But today, I am grateful to forget my frustrations and focus on the gifts that I know come from our heavenly father.
 The list is long, and you’d be annoyed, so I will only share a few short things.
 Among them is that Bridgette is home.
 We all went to a late lunch yesterday.
 It’s a new restaurant in our neighborhood that doesn’t feel like a suburb restaurant but like we might be downtown or on vacation, which for me might as well be the same thing!
 It’s called Bethany Public House.
 The kids made fun of the way I ordered a beer (which was comical, since they’ve probably never seen me order a beer… it’s not typically my drink of choice).
 Bradley met us there, which in itself is a change in our life.
 He commented the other day how it felt so weird to hear me say, “Then you pulled up.”
-I guess that until one drives, one attaches those phrases only to other people who drive, and unless you’re at least sixteen, that’s not you.
-So, for that phrase to be applied to him made him feel kind of like he had arrived (no pun intended).
+I guess that until one drives, one attaches those phrases only to people who drive, and unless you’re at least sixteen, that’s not you.
+So, for that phrase to be applied to him made him feel kind of like he had arrived (pun intended).

 The three of us together just felt different and good.
 Something is happening to Bridgette at school.
 She’s not just learning about math and science.
 It makes me wonder if we shouldn’t all start backwards.
 Send them to college first, bring them home, and see how things pan out over the years.
 Experiencing the world on our own opens our eyes to the gifts we receive from others.
 It’s nice being on the receiving end of that.

 I am grateful for the hopeful spirit I have regarding a permanent job.
 I continue to be intrigued at my sense of hope, when the right job hasn’t produced itself.
 I believe that hope comes from God; the peace that surpasses all understanding.
 I also believe that when we are in motion, we produce an energy that encourages us and stimulates us to another step.
-I’ve submitted numerous resumes, I’ve talked and met with several people, I continue to work at the school district and am working on my rental property.
+I’ve submitted numerous resumes, I’ve talked and met with several people, I continue to sub at the school district and am working on my rental property.
 Each of those things involves interacting with people who know people who know people, and the percentage of success increases with every opportunity in which I participate.

 I’m grateful for two pairs of pants that I had tailored.
 They are probably about eight years old.
 They were bell bottomed but I decided to take them to the tailor, and for $25 each, they’re a new trendy pair of cords, and I love them.